nxp-mcuxpresso/mcux-sdk-middleware-mpp/docs/overview.md

 - Connection of elements to each other
 - Reception of callbacks based on specific events
 - Updating specific elements (not all elements can be updated)
-- Stopping the pipeline (includes shut down of the hardware peripherals)
+- Stopping branch of the pipeline (includes shut down of the hardware peripherals)

 Application does not control: